Finding Your Own Unique Style As An Artist

 Then, write down 3 characteristics of each style that you admire/love/pique your interest.
 Again, no wrong answers here, this exercise is meant to help bring awareness to what you are drawn to (pun intended).

 Some things that you may love about a certain style include shapes, colours/lack of colours, bold paint strokes, minimalism, complexity, the subjects, how real/abstract it looks, a mix of different mediums etc.

 For example: In my urban sketching paintings (above) there is a recognizable pop art feel to them thanks to the bright colours and black lines.
 However, I still want to keep the essence, look and feel of a location or building, so I can also say that my art is figurative as well (art that is derived from real world subjects/objects).
 I like that both of these art styles are fun, colourful, and still recognizable.

 If you don't feel like homework right now, or you already know which art styles you love, feel free to skip this Action Item and keep reading.

 So how do other artists finally find their style?
 How can you set yourself up for success as an artist and creator?

 1. THEY ARE PATIENT.

 You cannot force yourself to develop something unique.
-I know it's frustrating - I remember vividly wanting desperately to have my own unique style so I could make great art all the time, whenever I wanted to.
+I know it's frustrating - I vividly remember as a young artist wanting desperately to have my own unique style so I could make great art all the time, whenever I wanted to.

 It doesn't quite work like that.
 Finding your style is a life long process, so try to enjoy the process.
-It will make your artistic journey so much more rewarding, with less chances of burnout and frustration to occur.
+It will make your artistic journey so much more rewarding, with less chances of burnout and frustration.

 2. THEY PRACTICE.
 A LOT.